Back

 • medicines to prevent blood clots (Aspirin/acetylsalicylic acid)

-• medicines for the treatment of epilepsy (hydantoin derivatives),
+• medicines to treat epilepsy (hydantoin derivatives),

 • medicines to treat high blood pressure,

-• medicines that increase the excretion of urine (furosemide),
+• medicines that increase urine output (furosemide),

 • medicines to treat mental illness (lithium),